sdudi123/AliceO21/Detectors/Upgrades/ALICE3/FD/README.md

 \page refDetectorsUpgradesALICE3TRK Tracker
 /doxy -->

-# ALICE 3 FORVARD DETECTOR
+# ALICE 3 FORWARD DETECTOR

 This is top page for the FD detector documentation.